 fetal hydrops: a focal dilatation due to an umbilical venous varix with...

 Umbilical venous flow in the physiological situation comprises of a monophasic non-pulsatile flow pattern in the umbilical vein with a mean velocity of 10-15 cm/s.
-The presence of pulsatility implies a pathological state unless in the following situations:
+Since a normal umbilical vein supplies a continuous forward flow of oxygenated blood to the fetal heart, the presence of pulsatility...

 Urethral agenesis (or urethral atresia) refers to a situation where there is a congenital absence of the urethra.
 It can be a cause of fetal obstructive uropathy.